otrv4/otrv4/otrv4.md

 of concatenated 64-byte values) into the "Old MAC keys to be revealed" section of the next Data Message you send.

+(TODO: we are inconsistent in specifying things as bytes or bits.
+We should probably choose one.)
 A receiver add a MAC key to `Old MAC keys to be revealed` in both following
 cases:

 - the receiver has received a message and has verified the message's authenticity
 - the receiver has discarded associated message keys

+(TODO: I still don't understand the above, and whether it's an OR or an AND)

 ### Fragmentation